Note - this takes you off

 FRUIT Caryopsis with adherent pericarp; ellipsoid.
 Embryo 0.5 length of caryopsis.
 Hilum linear.

 DISTRIBUTION Europe: northern, central, southwestern, southeastern, and eastern.
+Africa: north, Macaronesia, south, middle Atlantic ocean, and western Indian ocean.
 Asia-temperate: Siberia, Soviet far east, Soviet Middle Asia, Caucasus, western Asia, China, Mongolia, and eastern Asia.
-North America: Subarctic, western Canada, eastern Canada, northwest USA, north-central USA, northeast USA, southwest USA, and south-central USA.
+Asia-tropical: India.
+Australasia: Australia and New Zealand.
+Pacific: south-central and north-central.
+North America: Subarctic, western Canada, eastern Canada, northwest USA, north-central USA, northeast USA, southwest USA, southeast USA, and Mexico.
+South America: Mesoamericana, Caribbean, northern South America, western South America, Brazil, and southern South America.
+Antarctic: Subantarctic islands.

 NOTES Aveneae.
 TAC.